-\section{Conclusion}
+\section{\uppercase{Conclusion}}

 We described our algorithm to construct GraphMaps Visualizations using competition mesh.
 Recall that the edge stretch factor of the competition mesh we created is at most $(2+\sqrt{2})$.
 A natural open question is to establish tight bound on the edge stretch factor of the competition mesh.
-We refer the reader to~\cite{BoseS13} for more details on geometric mesh and spanners.
+It would also be interesting to find bounded degree spanners (possibly with Steiner points) that are monotone and have low stretch factor.
+We refer the reader to~\cite{BoseS13,DBLP:journals/jgaa/DehkordiFG15,DBLP:conf/compgeom/FelsnerIKKMS16} for more details on such geometric mesh and spanners.
 We leave it as a future work to examine how the quality of a GraphMaps system may vary depending on the choice of geometric mesh.

-For simplicity, we used polygonal chains to represent the edges, different colors for multiple node selections, and color transparency to avoid ambiguity.
-It would be interesting to find ways of improving the visual appeal of a GraphMaps visualization, e.g., using splines for edges, enabling tooltip texts for showing quick information and so on.